Tracking API¶

 Note

-User IDs are not stored in the database.
-They are irreversibly anonymized before saving to disk or building the recommendation model.
+User IDs aren't stored in the database.
+They're irreversibly anonymized before saving to disk or building the recommendation model.

 The URL to track user clicks has the following format: